SMI/SmiServices/docs/applications/trigger-updates.md

 _Triggering an update at this point will merge 111 and 222 in the live database_

 Once an alias has been established the lookup cannot successfully be updated to reverse the alias e.g. reverting it back to the initial state.

+## YAML Configuration

+Uses the `TriggerUpdatesOptions` config key to determine the publishing options.